aws-samples/amazon-sagemaker-architecting-for-ml/Writeups/Recommendation Engine.md

-# Product Recommendation Engines
+# Movie Recommendation Engines

 *Business Case*
-Financial firms offer a wide array of products: checking accounts and retirement plans are just the beginning.
-Today, you have joined the ranks of the data scientists at Santander.
-Your current website provides a large number of recommendations to a small number of customers, which means that your company is not taking full advantage of the data sets your currently own and maintain.
-If you could recommend the right product to the right customer, you could accelerate your growth and meet the real demands of your consumer base.
+Movies are well loved by much of the world's population!
+Today you have joined the ranks of Netflix's data science team; your mission is to recommend the best movie to each customer.

 *Machine Learning Method*
 In this project, you will learn about Factorization Machines.
 This is a highly scalable algorithm that was developed by Steffen Rendel in 2010.
 It has the capacity to leverage extremely large datasets at the Terabyte scale, while still training in linear time.